sojourner-alpha/world-mk1/readme.md

-# Curtis James Digital World
+# Open Source Digital World Building

 A digital workshop functioning as a nexus with portals to different "worlds" representing aspects of identity.
 This project is built with React, TypeScript, and Tailwind CSS.